What is Tekturna HCT?

 low or high levels of potassium in your blood;

 systemic lupus erythematosus (SLE);

-an allergy to sulfa drugs or penicillin.
+an allergy to penicillin.

 How should I take Tekturna HCT?

-Store Tekturna HCT at room temperature away from moisture and heat.
+Store at room temperature away from moisture and heat.

 What happens if I miss a dose?

-Take the missed dose as soon as you remember.
-Skip the missed dose if it is almost time for your next scheduled dose.
-Do not take extra medicine to make up the missed dose.
+Take the medicine as soon as you can, but skip the missed dose if it is almost time for your next dose.
+Do not take two doses at one time.